These five forgotten Miami burger joints have disappeared without a trace.

 Broadway Joe’s opened in January of 1969 at 2415 Ponce de Leon Blvd. in Coral Gables.

-Broadway Joe’s was named after Football Hero Joe Namath.
+Broadway Joe’s is the namesake restaurant for football hero Joe Namath.
 The restaurant featured hamburgers, and roast beef sandwiches, as you can see in the picture below.

 By May of 1970, there were 11 locations in Florida, New York, and Texas.
 Three of them were franchises.